 Stop Elephant Abuse in Elephant Riding Attractions In Thailand https://www.change.org/p/tourism-authority-of-thailand-stop-elephant-abuse-through-elephant-riding-attractions

 End the Cruel Treatment of Elephants in India https://www.change.org/p/help-us-save-the-asian-elephants-by-liking-and-sharing-this-post-savetheasianelephants

-Temple Elephants in India and Sri Lanka kept in Chains, Beaten, Starved and Tortured https://www.change.org/p/animal-welfare-groups-temple-elephants-in-india-and-sri-lanka-kept-in-chains-beaten-starved-and-tortured
+Temple Elephants in India and Sri Lanka are kept in Chains, Beaten, Starved, and Tortured https://www.change.org/p/animal-welfare-groups-temple-elephants-in-india-and-sri-lanka-kept-in-chains-beaten-starved-and-tortured

 Stop allowing the torture and burning of elephants https://www.change.org/p/president-ram-nath-kovind-stop-allowing-the-torture-and-burning-of-elephants